 4. Enron can reserve additional transmission and schedule additional interchange transactions (above the cap value) into or out of each Enron Control Area if the additional reservations and tags required to implement the transaction identify an ultimate source and an ultimate sink.

-5. All transaction tags by Enron or TVA must include the ultimate source and the ultimate sink, and scheduling shall be in accordance with the TVA Transmission Service Guidelines.
+For IDC purposes only, all transaction tags by Enron or TVA must include the ultimate source and the ultimate sink., which source and sink data will be considered acceptable if the data is provided on an etag 20 minutes before the schedule is implemented..
+This procedure will be implemented in a nondiscriminatory manner in accordance with the TVA Transmission Service Guidelines and will be accommodated if practicable using TVA’s best efforts and consistent with NERC Policy 3 and consistent with the manner in which TVA reserves and schedules its own transmission.

 6. The Enron Control Areas can operate and function as control areas with or without generation in service.